 Indirect costs might include the amortization of software and hardware used in processing orders, as well as the ongoing maintenance and support of these systems.

 For example, during a peak sales period, an e-commerce business may experience a surge in orders.
 To handle this increase, they may need to hire temporary staff and pay overtime, increasing their direct labor costs.
 They might also need to expand their digital infrastructure temporarily to handle the increased load on their websites, which could involve higher service fees or additional cloud storage and computing costs.
 Indirectly, this surge will probably require more energy consumption due to extended operating hours, leading to higher utility bills.
+The total costs for order processing can vary depending on order volume and technology used.

 Administrative costs are typically indirect, including salaries of management staff, the cost of deploying logistics software, and other overheads that are not tied to a single transaction but are vital for the overall operations.
 While potentially less significant in terms of actual expense, these operating costs are as foundational as those outlined above.